amyxjhuang/face-detection-ios/README.md

 Now make sure to open the <project>.xcworkspace file from now on (instead of .xcodeproj)

 Alternatively you can download the iOS pack OpenCV — 4.10.0 from https://opencv.org/releases/ and add it to your Swift project.

-Make sure you import the opencv2 files before any other import statements, or else XCode will complain.
+Note: Make sure you import the opencv2 files before any other import statements, or else XCode will complain.
+Also make sure your build settings are configured properly to compile C++

 ### Haarcascades